Non-Traditional/Adult Learner - Students that fall under the following criteria:

 Non-traditional adult learners graduated from high school more than five years ago.
 Applicants in this category may have attended another college, but have earned less than 30 semester hours or 50 quarter hours of transferrable college credit.

 Applicants eligible for review in this category are exempt from the SAT/ACT and High School College Preparatory Coursework requirement.
 However, non-traditional students in this category will be required to take the ACCUPLACER examination.
 Minimum requirements are in place to determine eligibility for admission.
 Applicants for Spring Semester 2018 or later must score high enough on the ACCUPLACER to enter college level courses with no Learning Support requirements.

 As an alternative, non-traditional students who have, within the past seven (7) years, posted SAT scores of at least 500 in both Critical Reading and Math, or 27 Reading AND 530 Math on the redesigned SAT, or ACT scores of at least 21 on both English and Math may provide an official score report from the testing service to exempt ACCUPLACER testing.

 ❑ Submit your application and $40 application fee online by the appropriate posted deadline for your desired semester of entry.

-❑ Submit an official copy of your high school transcript or GED electronically or in a sealed envelope.
+❑ Submit an official copy of your high school transcript electronically or in a sealed envelope (or GED scores).

 ❑ Check your application status online using your NetID and password.